bneijt/boxchannel/README.md

 *   Create stage.py
 *   Add clean up scripts
 *   Add unit tests
+*   Remove timestamp from request block file name and just use sys ctime
 *   Refactor boxchannel into a real kind of library
 *   Add `--append` support to index.py to allow you to write `find . -type f -print0|xargs -0 -P1 -n1000 index.py --append`
 *   Add `--help` support to all scripts
+*   Add data security (hash before storage copying a block, delete blocks of the right size with the wrong hash)